Paul Butler (polo): Early life

-Paul Butler was born on June 23, 1892 in Chicago, Illinois.
-He is a descendant of the Butler family of Ireland, headed by the Duke of Ormond.
-In 1654, his ancestor William Butler fled the British Isles because of Oliver Cromwell and settled in Ipswich, Massachusetts.
-His grandfather, Julius Butler, was the founder of the Butler Paper Company in Chicago in 1841.
+Paul Butler was born on June 23, 1892, in Chicago, Illinois.
+His Anglo-Irish family first arrived in America in 1654.
+In the early 1800s, his ancestors Asa and Simon Butler were the first American paper makers to make paper for the U.S. Congress.
+In the 1830s, Oliver Morris Butler built a paper mill on the Fox River in Illinois.
+His grandfather, Julius Wales Butler, was the founder of the J.W.
+Butler Paper Company on State Street in Chicago in 1841, the oldest family owned business in Chicago.
 He also had a brother named Julius.
 He graduated from the University of Illinois at Urbana–Champaign.
 He served as a Lieutenant during the First World War.
+From 1928 to 1932 he served as a civilian aide to the Secretary of War.

 Business

 He served as President of his family business, the Butler Paper Company, from 1930 to 1965.
 By then, the company had diversified in paper, real estate and development.
 From 1960 to 1965, he served as President of the Nekoosa-Edwards Paper Company.
 He was a founder of Oak Brook, Illinois, including the Bank of Oak Brook and the Oak Brook Public Utilities Company.
 He also founded the Butler National Golf Club.
-In 1945, he founded the Butler Aviation Corporation, the largest aviation company in the United States.
+In 1945, he founded the Butler Aviation Corporation, the largest general aviation company in the United States.

+The Butler family owned 5,800 acres of land outside Chicago, that is now the village of Oak Brook, Illinois, where the family would host polo tournaments, skeet shoots and fox hunting.

 In 1951 he was named head of the Defense Air Transportation Administration, a then newly formed government agency to coordinate aviation facilities and equipment for defense.

-He was a member of the General Society of Colonial Wars, the Chicago Historical Society, the Chicago Art Institute and the Chicago Museum of Natural History, and the Bath & Tennis and the Everglades Clubs in Palm Beach.
+He was a member of the General Society of Colonial Wars, the Chicago Historical Society, the Chicago Art Institute and the Chicago Museum of Natural History, Cercle de l'Union Interalliée in Paris and the Bath & Tennis and the Everglades Club in Palm Beach.

 Polo

-He won six U.S. Open Polo Championships and four Butler Handicap titles.